oluwatishe-04/GitHub-/README.md

 # GitHub-
-So thia ia me commiting to github for the first time
+So this is me commiting to github for the first time